jamestomasino/blog.tomasino.org/content/post/somewhere-to-call-home.md

 the case for the last few years.

-After seeing the apartment we walked down the hill to [Álafoss](https://alafoss.is/), the birth place of the Icelandic wool industry.
+After seeing the apartment we walked down the hill to [Álafoss](https://alafoss.is/), the birthplace of the Icelandic wool industry.
 It's a beautiful little corner spot with a knife maker and wool shop.
 It's basically heaven for Leah.
 Continuing down the trails brought us through a garden setting and nature walk, past playgrounds, and